 Conservation Biology (Biology 45300)

-An Ecology Course for the Spring of 2013 with RF Rockwell
+An Ecology Course for the Fall of 2014 with RF Rockwell

 Is this polar bear upset because global climate change is thawing the arctic?

 Could it be he is hungry since the warming makes it more difficult to catch seals?
 Could it be that he is tired of humans thinking he (and his species) can not again survive a period of warming?

 This is one of many problems we will examine this Fall semester in Conservation Biology.
 We will also examine how simple models coupled with natural history can be applied to complex, real-world situations.
 We will explore demography, population dynamics (including epidemics), community dynamics (including herbivory, predation, and competition) and ecosystem functioning (including nutrient cycling and energy flow).